 After a long and successful career in sales and marketing and general management, John knew it was time to do something he truly loved.
 After the passing of his friend Mark, the business that he knew so well through his friendship with Mark was in danger of shutting down.
 The business had a talented and dedicated crew and good business basics in place, so after helping the family operate the business in 2012, he began discussing some purchase options to keep the business alive and growing.
 At the end of 2012 he purchased the business and hasn’t looked back.
 He couldn’t be happier, he works with a talented crew, gets to go racing when he can, and has successfully turned his passion into his livelihood!
 What could be better?

-Body Work and Fabrication
+Body and Fabrication Manager

 Ryan can look down the fender line of an Austin Healey 3000 and within seconds tell you if it runs too high, too low, or just where it should be.
 Because Austin Healey’s individually pressed doors were hand-crafted in England, very few of them follow the same exacting lines that Ryan is accustomed to in the Sport and Specialty body shop.